Fir Tree Inc. Buys FirstEnergy Corp, Fleetcor Technologies Inc, Pershing Square Tontine Holdings, Sells Microsoft Corp, Comcast Corp, Dell Technologies Inc

 - Amazon.com Inc (AMZN) - 26,000 shares, 4.64% of the total portfolio.

 Fir Tree Inc. initiated holding in Pershing Square Tontine Holdings Ltd. The purchase prices were between $21.6 and $23.11, with an estimated average price of $22.47.
-The stock is now traded at around $24.35.
+The stock is now traded at around $25.00.
 The impact to a portfolio due to this purchase was 4.52%.
-The holding were 3,512,050 shares as of .New Purchase: Fidelity National Information Services Inc (FIS)
+The holding were 3,512,050 shares as of 2020-09-30.New Purchase: Fidelity National Information Services Inc (FIS)

 Fir Tree Inc. sold out a holding in Microsoft Corp.
 The sale prices were between $200.39 and $231.65, with an estimated average price of $210.04.Sold Out: Foley Trasimene Acquisition Corp (WPF.U)